 Cádiz is a city located in the south of Spain, on the Atlantic coast of the Iberian Peninsula.
-Known for its rich history, beautiful beaches, and lively atmosphere, it is one of the oldest continually inhabited cities in Europe.
+Known for its rich history, beautiful beaches, and lively atmosphere, it is one of Europe’s oldest continually inhabited cities.
 As such, one of the main reasons Cádiz is considered a great place to visit in Spain is its rich cultural and historical heritage.

-The city has been a crucial port and trading hub for centuries and features historic landmarks and attractions, including the Cathedral of Cádiz, the Castillo de Santa Catalina, and the Torre Tavira.
+The city has been a crucial port and trading hub for centuries.
+It features historic landmarks and attractions, including the Cathedral of Cádiz, the Castillo de Santa Catalina, and the Torre Tavira.
 Hop-on, hop-off tours will ensure you see it all.

-The city has several beaches to choose from, including La Caleta, Victoria Beach, and Santa Maria del Mar Beach.
+The city has several beaches, including La Caleta, Victoria Beach, and Santa Maria del Mar Beach.
 Visitors here will find clear, blue waters and fine sand, with many popular spots for swimming, sunbathing, catamaran cruises, and water sports.

 See Related: Cheap Places to Visit in Europe

 Known as the Golden City, Salamanca dates back to Celtic times and is recognizable by its beautiful sandstone architecture.
 An ancient seat of knowledge, its most famous landmark is Salamanca University – the oldest Hispanic university in the world.

 A walking tour is a great way to see this educational institution, where you can walk in the footsteps of students who have been expanding their minds here since 1218.
 Don’t miss the Monterrey Palace and the old and new Cathedrals of Salamanca – which sit beside each other and dominate the skyline.